ReliaSolve/Latent/doc/Building.md

 configuration with the resistor placed between the transistor output and ground can be used.

+There is only one 5V power connection on the header, and two wires don't fit into it.
+However, it is possible to use the 3.3V power output to drive the potentiometer, it merely reduces its voltage range.
+There are two ground connectors, so it can get its own ground.
+Its signal lead plugs into the analog in 0 header.

 ### Handling high-impedance circuits

 When I used two different input channels (0 and 1), I saw